helgeho/ArchiveSpark/docs/EnrichFuncs.md

 ## Web Archive-specific Enrich Functions

 The following Web Archive-specific should only be used explicitely by advanced users.
 They rather serve as default accessors to the content of a Web archive record, which are implicitely used by other Enrich Function.
-They become available through `import de.l3s.archivespark.specific.warc.enrichfunctions._`
+They become available through `import org.archive.archivespark.specific.warc.enrichfunctions._`

 EnrichFunc | Description
 :-------|:---